 While most PC users don’t ever encounter a need of modifying their computer’s hosts file, there’re some like you who do.
 Before we dive into the process of modifying this important system file, let’s learn a bit about it so you can make sense of what you’re doing and what will be its effects.
 Hosts file is basically a text file buried deep inside your computer’s Windows folder, but you won’t find a .txt extension next to its name.
 You can see the file by navigating to the path given below:

 Introduction done, and now you’re familiar with this new friend, right?
-Now let’s learn how to deal with this file in Windows 10:
+Now let’s learn how to deal with Windows 10 hosts file:

 Locating the Hosts file in Windows 10

-As I said above, you can navigate to C:\Windows\System32\Drivers\etc to find your hosts file.
+As I said above, you can navigate to C:\Windows\System32\Drivers\etc to find your Windows 10 hosts file.
 You can see it in the image given below:

 Now when you’ve found it, let’s look at how can you modify it.

 Editing the Windows 10 Hosts File

 Before you can edit this file, there’re two pre-requisites that need to be done:

 - Make sure that your account has Administrator privilege as only administrators can modify this file.

 Once you’re done with these things, right-click the file and open it with notepad.